Crunch-io/ta-da/content/knowledgehound-acquisition-faqs/impact-services.md

 +++

-**3. Will there be any immediate changes to my KnowledgeHound services?**
+**3. Will there be any immediate changes to my Crunch services?**

-In the short term, you will continue to use the KnowledgeHound platform and access the KnowledgeHound team as you always have.
-Any changes to services or platforms will be communicated well in advance.
+The team is reviewing functionality from both platforms and is working to integrate KnowledgeHound features into the Crunch platform in the months ahead.

 **4. How will the acquisition affect my current subscription plan and pricing?**